SmartlyDressedGames/Unturned-Docs/servers/game-server-login-tokens.rst

 Game Server Login Tokens
 ========================

-Beginning in version 3.20.4.0 Unturned dedicated servers can be authenticated using a **Game Server Login Token** or **GSLT**.
-After version 3.21.31.0 anonymous servers (without GSLT) are hidden from the internet server list.
+Unturned dedicated servers can be logged-in to Steam using a **Game Server Login Token** or **GSLT**.
+This provides a few benefits:

-An additional benefit of using GSLTs is the automatic transfer of favorites and history if the server address changes.
+#.
+If using Server Codes to connect without port forwarding, your code will remain linked to your GSLT between sessions.
+Otherwise, each time you start the server you will need to send your friends the new code.
+#.
+Servers without a GSLT are considered "anonymous" and are hidden from the Internet server list.
+#.
+Steam tracks your Favorites and History lists by address and port, but with a GSLT it can automatically transfer them if the server details change.
 This should happen within approximately 24 hours.
-(Verified in `issue #3980 <https://github.com/SmartlyDressedGames/Unturned-3.x-Community/issues/3980>`_ and on `AlliedModders <https://forums.alliedmods.net/showthread.php?p=2529549#post2529549>`_, thanks to CyberAndrii and joeymisfit.)
+(Verified in `issue #3980 <https://github.com/SmartlyDressedGames/Unturned-3.x-Community/issues/3980>`_ thanks to CyberAndrii and joeymisfit, and on `AlliedModders <https://forums.alliedmods.net/showthread.php?p=2529549#post2529549>`_.)

 Creating GSLTs
 --------------